<< RETURN TO HERB SEEDS

 - High yield

 Coriander is an annual herb, grown for its leaves, which are sometimes known as cilantro or Chinese parsley, and its seeds.
 The leaves have a mildly bitter taste and the seeds, which are normally ground up, have a tangy lemony citrus flavour.
+Choose the common variety if you are looking to harvest seeds as well as leaves.
+The confetti variety, with delicate, feathery, fine-leaves has been bred specifically for leaf production.

 Sow: your coriander seeds indoors from March or outdoors from late April/early May, around 1cm deep and 4 cm apart in fairly fertile and well drained soil.
 Be particularly careful not to disturb the roots of indoor sown seeds when transplanting.
 Plants being grown for their seeds should be sited in full sun, whereas those being grown for their leaves will benefit from a position which receives some shade.
 Coriander can also be grown successfully in a pot on the patio.
 Select a container at least 30cm deep, with good drainage, and scatter several seeds on the surface and cover lightly with compost.
 Finally, coriander can also be grown as an indoor plant on a south facing window sill.
 Some, however, regard its scent as unpleasant!